strmlineapp-ux/agileflow/src/docs/user-manual.md

 The **Notifications** page keeps you informed.
 This page has no visible header; the list content itself acts as the page.
 - **Unread Count**: A badge on the sidebar shows the number of unread notifications.
 - **Access Requests**: Administrators can approve or reject new user access requests directly from the notification list.
-- **Automatic Redirects**: If an action you take (like leaving a team) removes your access to the page you are currently viewing, the app will automatically redirect you to the Notifications page to prevent errors.

 ## 7. Settings & Preferences